Carnation Walling - CAD Drawing

-At the building center cross points (as the blue cross intersects a wall) it is necessary to arrange for the joints to be next to a suitable odd numbered (secondary) 1' grid point so that it has a vertical 2x4 over the join.
-It is necessary to use custom blocks.
+At the building center cross points (as the blue cross intersects a wall) it is necessary to arrange for the joints to be next to a suitable odd numbered (secondary) 1' grid point so that it has a vertical 2x4 baton over the join.
+It is necessary to use custom cut and drilled blocks.
 Different secondary marker points are chosen to join the 6" EPS compared with the 2" EPS.

 Unless the center point happens to fall on a marker point (unlikely) then the drill pattern changes when going past a building center point.
 It is good to have at least one column of wall ties each side of the joint, so that means custom drilling of hole columns is necessary.
 You still will want to keep to the rule of the first column of holes being 1" from the edge (offset towards the corner).
-You can still use a jig to drill the holes by flipping the sheet over in the jig and using the other end as the reference.

 If the distance that needs to be spanned between standard blocks exceeds 8' (the max length of a sheet) then you butt the join 1" from a red primary marker.
 This avoids it being on a join for the row above.
 For a very long span you might need two joins next to red primary markers.